Skyshader77/Lacryma-Hydra/chapter13.typ

 #emph[What is that supposed to mean?]

-The colossal bronze gates vaulted open.
+The colossal bronze gates vaulted open, bring Nix back to realm of reality.
 Columns of Men of the Crucible marched in discord.
 While military marches followed a strict and discernable tempo, this one was inclined in exhibiting a chaotic choir that would have made any general claw their own eyeballs out of their sockets.
 Armor that resisted the rules of conformity, beards ridden with bread crumbs and banners that had been degraded by sunlight.
 Their performance might be risible but their numbers were anything but a laughing matter.
 For this new Cardinal thought it pertinent to bring an escort of two hundred Men of the Crucible.

 The old Cardinal had been nosy, suffice to say.
 She never understood the point between being a man of The Faith and putting one’s entire slug head in other people’s gardens.
 It had seemed all those old men did in their spare time was pray or spy on the ordinary of men, plucking petals out of flowers grown by others.
 Only when the last Cardinal got close to the truth that Claradore asked had tasked her to put him in early retirement.